James-B-Dudley-Academy-of-Wilmington/html-shop/step5.md

 ### **REFRESH** your website in your Web Browser - do you see your image?

 ## Awesome!
+Starting adding your other images!
 You have completed the first steps to building your shop 🔥

 Experiement with the following HTML tags: